raas-dev/configent/README.md

 ## 🥾 Up

-**Existing dotfiles at `$HOME` are overridden without prompting.**
+**User's dotfiles are overridden without prompting** and reversing some changes requires reading further.
+If in doubt, do a test drive in a virtual machine.

-After backing them up, run:
+After backing up your configs, run:

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.69.0/install.sh | sh

 Things are installed primarily per-user, but to install system-wide requirements (such as `git`), `sudo` password may be asked in the beginning.

 The respective git tag from this repository is cloned in `~/configent`, or main branch is pulled on top of the git working copy if it already exists.

+For your safety, pre-install dotfiles were backed up by the installer:
+- Dotfiles which were replaced at `$HOME` are backed up in `~/.dotfiles-old`
+- Starship, Topgrade, htop and Neovim configs are backed up in `~/.config-old`
+- Vim directory (`~/.vim`) is backed up `~/.vim-old`
+- VSCode `User` directory is backed up `User-old` in the OS specific location
+- Directories `~/local/bin` and `~/local/etc` are backed up `~/local/X-old`

 ### Server (default)